Meet Building Safety Act requirements for higher-risk buildings

 Keep AP documentation up to date.
 When ownership changes, leases are assigned, or management arrangements alter, reassess who the APs are and update records.

-The Principal Accountable Person must register the higher-risk building with the Building Safety Regulator (BSR), which is part of the Health and Safety Executive.
+The Principal Accountable Person must register the higher-risk building with the Building Safety Regulator (BSR), an executive non-departmental public body sponsored by the Ministry of Housing, Communities and Local Government.

 The registration application must include: